ivancuric/js-perf/README.md

 # Shipping performant JS code to production

 Oh boy, this is a big one.
-Lots of stuff to cover, on a wildly changing landscape.
+Lots of stuff to cover, across a wide and wildly changing landscape.

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTU1NjY1Ml19
+eyJoaXN0b3J5IjpbMTc3NjE0Mzg3Nl19
 -->